Trump’s return means more anxiety for White House reporters

 Michael D. Shear of The New York Times is the only reporter to reveal his positive test.
 Shear can’t say for sure where he contracted the virus, but he covered Trump’s rally in Pennsylvania on Sept.
 26 and rode back on Air Force One, where the president spoke to reporters without a mask.

 “What’s frustrating is when you know the risks can be mitigated if they took it more seriously,” he said Monday.
-Shear took a coronavirus test late Thursday and found he was positive the next morning; now he fears he has given it to his wife.
+Shear took a coronavirus test late Thursday and found he was positive the next morning; his wife is positive, too.

 No one in the White House has criticized him for wearing a mask, but there have been times when people told him “I can’t hear you.”